theGreen-Coder/MCTB/GSoC25.md

 #### <ins>Initial AUT results</ins>
 As explain in the background, the Alternative Uses Test (AUT) is one of the most common and prevalent divergent thinking psychometric done in humans.
 However, AUT is extremely costly from a financial and time perspective.
 This is mostly due to the requirment of several independent evaluators.

-To address this, Organisciak et al. demonstrated that LLMs can serve as AUT evaluators, achieving a high correlation agreement coefficient.
-In fact, they showed in 2023 that GPT-3 had high correlation with human raters.
-To further explore this, their AUT dataset containing almost 33k AUT evaluations (from several different studies) was and the `gemini` model family was tested on their correlation with human judgdemnt.
-The results can be see in Table 3.
-Only a subset of 300 randomly sampled AUT responses surprising uses of BRICK were selected for evaluation (due to budget constraints).
+Building on this work, the authors evaluated their AUT dataset (containing nearly 33,000 AUT responses collected from several studies) by testing the gemini model family for correlation with human judgments.
+Due to budget constraints, only 300 randomly sampled AUT responses involving unusual uses of a brick were included in the evaluation.
+The results are summarized below.

-**Table 3.** ________ (n=300)
+**Table 3.** Correlation with human AUT ratings (n = 300)
 | Model                       | Correlation (r) |
 |-----------------------------|----------------:|
 | gemini/gemini-2.5-flash      | **0.561** |